omeryilldirim/Random-Password-Generator/README.md

 ## Description

-Built a page to generate a random password
+Built a page to generate a random password containing number, symbols, lowercase characters and uppercase characters.

 ### Topics are to be covered;